s-ol/mmm/root/projects/iii-telefoni/text$markdown.md

 - a small speaker for the ringing sound

 The physical realisation of the station enclosures and telephone handles are currently a work in progress.
-The software exists as a protoype version that can be accessed at [iii-telefoni.s-ol.nu](//iii-telefoni.s-ol.nu) and playtested for example on mobile phones (compatibility with iOS devices may vary).
+The software exists as a protoype version that can be accessed at [iii-telefoni.s-ol.nu][proto] and playtested for example on mobile phones (compatibility with iOS devices may vary).

+[proto]: //iii-telefoni.s-ol.nu